 Organizational Labels with Cricut Foil Tool

 Every year once the buzz of the holidays subsides and January dawns, I always feel the need to get organized.
-Cricut helps with organization in a lot of ways, if you haven’t picked up a Cricut for yourself yet, then you need to this year!
-Michaels Craft Store is my favorite place to shop for supplies and their stores are full of great organizing containers too!
+Cricut helps with organization in a lot of ways, and if you haven’t picked up a Cricut for yourself yet, then you need to this year!
+Michaels Craft Store is my favorite place to shop for supplies, and their stores are full of great organizing containers too!

-If you don’t have a Michaels near you or do not wish to go out then just use the links below to ship the supplies right to you!
+If you don’t have a Michaels near you or do not wish to go out, then just use the links below to ship the supplies right to you!
 Michaels also offers convenient curbside pickup!

-Go ahead and click play on the video to see how I make these labels and don’t forget to scroll down to access the FREE label templates below plus learn how to prep your templates in design space!
+Go ahead and click play on the video to see how I make these labels, and don’t forget to scroll down to access the FREE label templates below plus, learn how to prep your templates in design space!

 Cricut Foil Transfer Tool Tutorial – How to Create Foil Labels With Cricut

-The supplies are very straightforward for this project and these labels can be created in less than an hour!
+The supplies are very straightforward for this project, and these labels can be created in less than an hour!